barbozafernando/bin-to-dec/README.md

 # bin-to-dec
-A cli who converts 32-bit binary into decimal with CLI.
+A cli who converts 32-bit binary into decimal.